 Anticipated Cultural Excursions in Athens: Athenian Acropolis, National Archaeological Museum, Athenian Agora.

-Anticipated Excursions outside of Athens: Delphi, Thessaloniki, Lesbos, Crete.
+Anticipated Excursions outside of Athens: Delphi, Olympia, and Lesbos, Samos, or Chios.

-INT 250 International Study Tour-Greece: Global Issues, Local Impacts
+INT 250 International Study Tour: Global Issues, Local Impacts: Athens, Greece

 Global; Behavioral, Social or Cultural Perspectives